Last Update: 2020-08-12

 If you like to develop an EnMAP-Box application, or more general, a QGIS and Qt application, we recommend to use a state-of-the-art Integrated Development Environment (IDE) like PyCharm.
 It offers run-time debugging, code completion, spell-checking, syntax highlighting, SCM support, unit-testing and many other helpful things.

 Furthermore, we recommend to install QGIS within a conda / anaconda environment.
-The installation is (almost) the same on macOS, windows or linux, it is much easier to install additional python packages and admin rights are not required, e.g. to update QGIS.
+The installation is (almost) the same on macOS, windows or linux, it is much easier to install additional python packages and does not require admin rights.

 1. Have Git installed¶